Rome Colonels: Canadian–American League (1946–1951)

 Canadian–American League minor league baseball returned in 1946, upon the conclusion of World War II.
 The Rome Colonels began their tenure as a Detroit Tigers affiliate, continuing play in the Class C level Canadian-American League.
 Rome qualified for the Playoffs in 1946.
 After a regular season record of 72–52, Rome placed 3rd in the Canadian–American League, playing under manager Woody Wheaton.
 In the Playoffs, the Trois Rivieres Royals defeated the Rome Colonels 4 games to 3.
 Resuming play at Colonels Park, Rome's season Attendance was 58,371, an average of 941.

-In 1947, the Rome Colonels placed 7th in Canadian–American League regular season, missing the playoffs.
+In 1947, the Rome Colonels placed seventh in Canadian–American League regular season, missing the playoffs.
 The Colonels finished with a 67–72 record under managers Ed Boland and Adam Bengoechea.
 Playing as an affiliate of the Detroit Tigers, Rome had a total season attendance of 58,463.

-The Rome Colonels continued play as an affiliate of the Detroit Tigers and captured the 1948 Canadian–American League Pennant.
-The Colonels finished with a regular season record of 79–57, to finish 1st in the Canadian–American League.
-The Colonels finished the Regular season 2.0 games ahead of the 2nd place Trois Rivieres Royals.
+The Rome Colonels continued play as an affiliate of the Detroit Tigers and captured the 1948 Canadian–American League pennant.
+The Colonels finished with a regular season record of 79–57, to finish first in the Canadian–American League.
+The Colonels finished the Regular season 2.0 games ahead of the second place Trois Rivieres Royals.
 Led by Manager Lefty Smoll, the 1948 Playoffs saw the Oneonta Red Sox defeat the Rome Colonels 4 games to 3.
 Playing at Colonels Park, 1948 season attendance was 75,103, an average of 1,104 per game.

-The Rome Colonels played under manager Lefty Smoll again in 1949.
-Rome finished 8th and last in the Canadian–American League in their final season as a Detroit Tigers affiliate.
+The Rome Colonels played under returning manager Lefty Smoll in 1949.
+Rome finished eighth and last in the Canadian–American League in their final season as a Detroit Tigers affiliate.
 Their regular season record was 48–88, with the Colonels finishing 41.0 games behind the 1st place Quebec Braves.
 Attendance at Colonels Park was 40,331 in 1949.
 In late 1949, Colonels founder and owner Dan Mellen sold the franchise to new local owners, the Copper City Sports Enterprises, headed by Isadore Kaplan.

-The 1950 Rome Colonels finished 6th in the Class C level Canadian–American League, playing unaffiliated.
+The 1950 Rome Colonels finished sixth in the Class C level Canadian–American League, playing unaffiliated.
 Playing under three managers, the Rome Colonels finished 51–86, under Managers Bill Gates, William Booker and Emil Gall.
 The Colonels drew 34,535 fans for the season.

 The Canadian–American League folded following the 1951 season.
 Rome played their final season as an affiliate of the Philadelphia Athletics.
-Managed by Buck Etchison, the Rome Colonels had a record of 46–71, placing 5th in the Canadian–American League.
+Managed by Buck Etchison, the Rome Colonels had a record of 46–71, placing fifth in the Canadian–American League.
 Season attendance in 1951 was a total of 23,454, averaging 401 in their final season at Colonels Park.

 After the 1951 season, Rome, New York has not hosted another minor league baseball team.